-"Carnal Grace" - John 1:10-18 - Christmas 2 - Jan 4, 2009
+"Grace Upon Grace" - John 1:14-18 - Christmas 2 - Jan 2, 2011

 What an interesting Sunday this is!
-Not because of the mountains of snow we've been accumulating and the attendant troubles in simply getting to church.
-Not because it's some particular high and holy Sunday.
+Not because it's the day after New Years Day, at the end of a confusing week.
+Neither is it interesting because it's some particular high and holy Sunday.
 Today is interesting because it is one of those rare occasions when the Lectionary - the suggested readings for the church year - calls for "The Second Sunday after Christmas."
-Usually we would be celebrating Epiphany on this particular Sunday in the church year, but it seems that all parties who work these things out (well, excepting the Orthodox crowd who use a different calendar!) are agreed that this year the Lectionary works out to include a Second Sunday after Christmas.
+Usually we would be celebrating Epiphany on this particular Sunday in the church year, but because the actual day of Epiphany - Jan 6 - comes late in the week, there is some disagreement among people who claim to be printing the Revised Common Lectionary about which Sunday will be used for which particular church festival.
+Since I have the option to choose, this year we will be using the readings today for the Second Sunday after Christmas.

-Having this particular Sunday included is, I believe, a good thing.
-On the one hand it means that we have deferred my seventh anniversary here by a week (to hold it on Epiphany Sunday) and that means that Elizabeth can be here (she's Captain of a Hospitality Team at St. Christopher's and her team is on duty this week).
-On the other hand we have an opportunity to reflect just a little bit longer and deeper about the meaning of Christmas - about the foundations of our faith in Christ and what those events mean for us.
+Having this particular Sunday included in the church year is, I believe, a good thing.
+By doing so we have an opportunity to reflect just a little bit longer and deeper about the meaning of Christmas - about the foundations of our faith in Christ and what those events mean for us.

-We have over the Christmas season heard the classic Christmas narratives of the trip to Bethlehem, the birth in the stable, and about the angels and the shepherds, and this extra Sunday gives us the occasion to hear John's version.
-While it's true that John has no birth story in his gospel - at least the same kind of birth story that we see in Luke and Matthew - nevertheless he gives perhaps the most powerfully succinct summary of that birth and what it means for us all in one short phrase: "And the Word became flesh and lived among us."
-This is a radical declaration with such profound implications for our faith that we would do well to consider it in some depth.
+Over the past few weeks, during the Advent and Christmas seasons we have heard the classic Christmas narratives of the trip to Bethlehem, the birth in the stable, and about angels and shepherds.
+This extra Sunday gives us the occasion to hear John's version of the birth of Christ.
+Although people often believe that John has no birth story in his gospel, he does.
+It is not the same kind of birth story that we see in Luke and Matthew; indeed it is only half a verse.
+Nevertheless John gives perhaps the most powerfully succinct summary of that birth and what it means for us all in one short phrase: "And the Word became flesh and lived among us."
+This declaration has such radical and profound implications for our faith that we should take a moment or two to consider it in some depth.